-Most international sales managers and export managers will experience a lot of quality time with their partner and children at home at the moment, since practically all of their travel has been cancelled.
-But will it also be quality time for the business?
+Most international sales managers and export managers have experienced a lot of quality time with their partner and children at home, since in 2020 practically all of their travel has been cancelled.
 Some may argue that with a lot of borders closed, international business is even impacted harder than local business.
-Let’s have a look at the various possible consequences.
+Let’s have a look at the options for 2021.

 Great products, wrong distribution

 If you manufacture retail products that are not seen as essential, such as furniture, apparel, household machinery or gift boxes, then you may be impacted by various lockdowns that include the closure of retail outlet.
 Some products may have found alternative channels in online sales, others just have to wait until shops are open again.

 If you supply to industries that are severely hit, such as the travel and tourism sector, restaurants and cafés, event industry or cinemas, then you have a different problem.
 Here is no alternative distribution and you just have to ‘sit it out’.